Coast to Forest: Mental Health Promotion in Rural Oregon

-Increase use of mental health and substance abuse services;
+Increase use of mental health and substance use disorder services;

 Greater community efficacy to address local needs through community changes; and

-Development of community-driven plans to promote mental health and prevent substance abuse.
+Development of community-driven plans to promote mental health and prevent substance use disorder.

 Coast to Forest Initiative Outcomes - Chart

-Some rural counties in Oregon have disproportionately high rates of mental health issues and opioid misuse.
+Some rural counties in Oregon have disproportionately high rates of mental health issues and opioid use disorder.

-Coastal and Forested counties are economically distressed, with a jobs base in industries characterized by elevated injury and stress rates, contributing to increased risk of substance abuse.
+Coastal and Forested counties are economically distressed, with a jobs base in industries characterized by elevated injury and stress rates, contributing to increased risk of substance use disorder.

-Efforts to address high rates of mental illness and opioid and other substance abuse are underway across the state, but upstream prevention efforts are still needed.
+Efforts to address high rates of mental illness and opioid and other substance use disorders are underway across the state, but upstream prevention efforts are still needed.

 OSU Extension has existing capacity and partnerships to address prevention gaps.